-- 1 committed more than 3 years before the date on which - 2 the complaint is filed. - 3 "(d) ATTORNEY'S FEES.-In an action for infringe- - 4 ment under this chapter, the court may award reasonable - 5 attorney's fees to the prevailing party. - 6 "(e) Disposition of Infringing and Other Arti- - 7 CLES.-The court may order that all infringing articles, - 8 and any plates, molds, patterns, models, or other means - 9 specifically adapted for making the articles, be delivered - 10 up for destruction or other disposition as the court may - 11 direct.
+3 "(d) ATTORNEY'S FEES.-In an action for infringe4 ment under this chapter, the court may award reasonable 5 attorney's fees to the prevailing party.

+6 "(e) DISPOSITION OF INFRINGING AND OTHER ARTI-7 CLES.-The court may order that all infringing articles, 8 and any plates, molds, patterns, models, or other means 9 specifically adapted for making the articles, be delivered 10 up for destruction or other disposition as the court may 11 direct.